vvenancio297/library/README.md

 - implement robust authorization
 - reservation pagination and books pagination
 - add more reservation filters in the reservations page
+- add reservation validation based on the pickup time
 - docker and docker-compose
+- Increase code coverage
+- retry to generate reseravation code if an error happens